-Two years later, an emboldened PCP threw the first Festa do Avante! in Lisbon, naming it after the party’s official newspaper, Avante!, or Forward!
+Two years later, an emboldened PCP threw the first Festa do Avante in Lisbon, naming the event after the party’s official newspaper, Avante! or Forward!.
 The festival has since grown, and moved, today drawing hundreds of thousands to the suburbs of Lisbon every first weekend in September.

 “Think of it like Glastonbury,” a friend who’d studied abroad in England told me, pitching the festival for the following Saturday.
 I’d never been to Glastonbury, but I couldn’t picture hammer-and-sickle flags flying during a Mumford and Sons set.

-From a distance, it looks like any other festival, only larger.
-Ten stages shuffle through musical acts, theater and film screenings, debates, and more.
+From a distance, Avante looks like any other festival, only larger.
+Ten stages shuffle through musical acts, theater and film screenings, and debates.
 There are book tents, art and science exhibits, and play areas with kid-friendly activities like puppet workshops and concerts for babies.
-There’s enough food and drink to represent all the flavors of Portugal, as well as those from across the globe.
-And there’s sports both for spectators, like martial arts matches and roller hockey games, and participants, like running and bike races and ballet, boxing, and zumba classes.
+There’s enough food and drink to represent all the flavors of Portugal, and there are sports for both spectators and participants, from martial arts matches to ballet, boxing, and Zumba classes.

-Dedicated festivalgoers come for all three days, bringing caravans or pitching tents at the on-site campground, much like they do at Glastonbury and Coachella.
+Dedicated festivalgoers come for all three days, bringing caravans or pitching tents at the on-site campground, much as they do at Glastonbury and Coachella.

-Up close, however, Avante! announces its politics loudly.
-Rather than typical concert merch, booths here sell “Free Lula” pins, in defense of polarizing Brazilian political prisoner Luiz Inácio “Lula” de Silva, and T-shirts emblazoned with Marxist icons.
+Up close, however, Avante announces its politics loudly.
+Rather than typical concert merch, booths here sell “Free Lula” pins in defense of Brazilian political prisoner Luiz Inácio “Lula” de Silva and t-shirts emblazoned with Marxist icons.
 Festivalgoers of all ages walk around with Che Guevara on their chests like kids in Nirvana tees at their first rock concerts.

-In heavily trafficked areas, such as the food pavilion seducing passersby with goodies like Porto-style bifana sandwiches and Alentejo wine, you’ll see literature pushing the party’s agenda and overhear panelists addressing topics ranging from child and parenting rights to social security and capitalism’s detriment to the environment.
+In heavily trafficked areas, like the food pavilion seducing passersby with Porto-style bifana sandwiches and Alentejan wine, you’ll see literature pushing the party’s agenda and overhear panelists addressing topics ranging from parenting rights and social security to capitalism’s detriment to the environment.

-This year, among other tributes, discussions also reflected on Portugal’s political past in honor of the 45th anniversary of the Carnation Revolution.
-Speakers remembered events like the 1969 students’ rights protest in Coimbra and youth opposition to the Estado Novo regime in its dying days.
-Some who lived through it shared their stories.
+This year, among other tributes, discussions reflected on Portugal’s political past in honor of the 45th anniversary of the Carnation Revolution.
+Speakers recounted events like the 1969 students’ rights protest in Coimbra, home to the country’s oldest university, and the youth opposition to the Estado Novo regime in its dying days.
+Some who lived through these events shared their stories.

-Debate has always been central to Avante!
-But in light of the revolutionary anniversary and Portugal’s then-upcoming October 6 general election, which saw Prime Minister António Costa secure a second term, this year’s discourse was particularly weighty.
+Debate is central to Avante.
+In light of Portugal’s revolutionary anniversary and the then-upcoming October 6 general election, which saw Prime Minister António Costa secure a second term, this year’s discourse was particularly weighty.

 Few expected the minority administration to succeed.
 It was labeled a geringonça, or “contraption,” comparing the coalition to an unstable machine.

-Since 2015, however, Portugal has seen impressive economic growth in the wake of the eurozone crisis, nearly eliminated its budget deficit, increased the minimum wage, lowered unemployment rates, and reversed austerity measures, such as restoring four public holidays.
-Tourism and start-ups have also flourished.
+Since 2015, however, Portugal has seen impressive economic growth in the wake of the eurozone crisis, nearly eliminated its budget deficit, increased the minimum wage, lowered unemployment rates, and reversed austerity measures such as restoring four public holidays.
+Tourism and start-ups have also flourished in Portugal.

 Failing to win a majority in parliament earlier this month, Prime Minister Costa has expressed interest in renewing the alliance with the PCP and Left Bloc, as have both parties and Portuguese voters.
-In return for its parliamentary support, the PCP advocates for social welfare programs and workers’ rights, as well as issues like free textbooks in public schools and cheaper public transport — the same issues that fuel Avante!’s annual debates.
+In return for its parliamentary support, the PCP advocates for social welfare programs and workers’ rights, as well as free textbooks in public schools and cheaper public transport.
+These same issues fuel Avante’s annual debates.

-As the day goes on, the music takes over
+As the day goes on, the music gets louder

-Daytime at Avante! is a choose-your-own-adventure extravaganza of art, activism, education, and culture.
-Music plays throughout the day, whether an afternoon set by an indie rock band, a traditional fado performance, or a round of “Carvalhesa,” the communist anthem that always seems to be playing somewhere.
+Daytime at Avante is a choose-your-own-adventure extravaganza of art, activism, education, and culture.
+Music plays throughout the day, whether an afternoon set by an indie band, a traditional fado performance, or a round of “Carvalhesa,” the communist anthem that always seems to be playing somewhere.

-This year’s lineup featured Portuguese artists like the all-female pop-punk band Anarchicks and heavy metal group Moonspell, as well as international acts like politically vocal American rock band The Last Internationale and Spanish songstress Sílvia Pérez Cruz, whose debut solo album was nominated for album of the year in both Spain and France.
+This year’s lineup featured Portuguese artists like the all-female pop-punk band Anarchicks and heavy metal group Moonspell.
+International acts included politically vocal American rock band The Last Internationale and Spanish songstress Sílvia Pérez Cruz, whose debut solo album was nominated for album of the year in Spain and France.

 In previous years, Richie Havens and The Band, both of whom performed at Woodstock in 1969, also played the festival, as did Dexy’s Midnight Runners of ‘80s-classic “Come on Eileen” fame.

-Avante! is not Woodstock.
+Avante is not Woodstock.
 It’s not Glastonbury, and it’s certainly not Coachella, though it is fair to call it a music festival.
-It’s also political, cultural, and contradictory, at once engaged and carefree, wholesome and a little bit rowdy.
-In truth, it’s a fitting tribute to a country-defining revolution that’s often recounted as jubilant, festive even, and to an unlikely administration that’s finding leftist success when much of Europe is moving toward right-wing populism.
+It’s also political, cultural, and contradictory, at once engaged and carefree, wholesome and a bit rowdy.
+In truth, it’s a fitting tribute to a country-defining revolution that’s been described as jubilant, festive even, and to an unlikely administration that’s finding leftist success when much of Europe is moving toward right-wing populism.

-In an era in which the news cycle churns out more dramatic twists than soaps, Avante! is the rare political festival that manages to be politics-optional.
-It may be hard to pin down, but one thing’s for sure: It’s a hell of a party no matter how you vote — or, as it turns out, what country you’re registered to vote in.
+In an era in which the news cycle churns out more dramatic twists than soaps, Avante is the rare political festival that manages to be politics-optional.
+It may be hard to pin down, but one thing is certain: Avante is one hell of a party no matter how you vote — or, as it turns out, what country you’re registered to vote in.